-The consolidated financial statements have been prepared in accordance with Hong Kong Financial Reporting Standards ("HKFRSs") issued by the Hong Kong Institute of Certified Public Accountants (the "HKICPA").
+The consolidated financial statements have been prepared in accordance with HKFRS Accounting Standards issued by the Hong Kong Institute of Certified Public Accountants (the "HKICPA").
 In addition, the consolidated financial statements include applicable disclosures required by the Rules Governing the Listing of Securities on the Stock Exchange (the "Listing Rules") and by the Hong Kong Companies Ordinance.

-The consolidated financial statements have been prepared on the historical cost basis except for certain property, plant and equipment and certain financial instruments that are measured at revalued amounts or at fair value at the end of each reporting period.
+The consolidated financial statements have been prepared on the historical cost basis except for certain property, plant and equipment that are measured at revalued amounts at the end of each reporting period.